edstott/EEE1labs/DECA/IssieStick/section4.md

 ### State machine testing

 Simulate the completed state machine with step simulation.
-Exhaustive testing would be laborious so you can ignore the cases where mutliple buttons are pressed:
+Exhaustive testing would be laborious so you can ignore the cases where multiple buttons are pressed:

 | Tick | Input | Expected Next State | Expected Output | Comment |
 | ---- | ----- | ------------------- | --------------- | ------- |